 How it’s decentralized

 No central authority can remove or change a Cryptokitties asset once you’ve created one.
-Additionally, these ERC-721 tokens are decentralized because a network of miners accomplishes the transaction
+Additionally, these ERC-721 tokens are decentralized because a network of nodes running the EVM accomplishes the transaction

 How it’s 3rd party-less